Back to PART 1 & 6 Complaints

 (ii) the Applicant's Initial Submissions Document is numbered 4 in the above list of documents; and

-(v) the implied admission of the PM's dishonesty, by her employer paying a ten figure compensation payment to the Applicant tenants, as per 5(i) of QCAT Q1363-23;
+(v) the implied admission of the PM's dishonesty, by her employer paying a five figure compensation payment to the Applicant tenants, as per 5(i) of QCAT Q1363-23;

 hereinafter referred to as Crucial Evidence, could readily convince a fair-minded observer to conclude that dishonest Fabricated Evidence and Lies were in fact provided as evidence to the Q1363-23 hearing by the Property Manager (PM), who represented the Respondents.